 The successful applicant joining the project will receive training in chemical process engineering, safety monitoring and quality assurance, risk and uncertainty analysis as well as machine learning.
 The project will focus on generating new machine learning algorithms and applying these methods within the context of chemical process engineering.

-For academic enquiries please contact Professor Scott Ferson [email protected]
+For academic enquiries please contact Professor Scott Ferson [Email Address Removed], 0151 795 8039.

-For enquiries on the application process or to find out more about the Dual programme please contact Miss Hannah Fosh [email protected]
+For enquiries on the application process or to find out more about the Dual programme please contact Miss Hannah Fosh [Email Address Removed]

 Ahmed, F., Nazir, S., and Yeo, Y. K. (2009).
 A recursive PLS-based soft sensor for prediction of the melt index during grade change operations in HDPE plant.
 Korean Journal of Chemical Engineering 26, 14-20.

 Downs, J., and Vogel, E. (1993).
 A plant-wide industrial process control problem.
 Computers & Chemical Engineering 17, 245-255.

 Green, P. L., Cross, E. J., and Worden, K. (2015).
 Bayesian system identification of dynamical systems using highly informative training data.
 Mechanical Systems and Signal Processing 56–57, 109-122.

 Liu, Y., Gao, Z., Li, P., and Wang, H. (2012).
 Just-in-time kernel learning with adaptive parameter selection for soft sensor modeling of batch processes.
 Industrial & Engineering Chemistry Research 51, 4313-4327.